Healthy Homes Assessment Waipawa

 Insulation Waipawa

-A well-insulated house can help control condensation, and decrease the risk of mould and dampness, and also makes an easier task for the household to retain heat.
+A properly insulated home can help control condensation and lower the chance of mould and dampness, and also makes more easy to allow the house to hold heat.

-The "R" is a symbol for thermal resistance, and is a gauge of how well the insulation is able to resist heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" refers to thermal resistance, and is a measure of how well insulation withstands heat flow.
+The greater the R-value, the better the insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3